How to Integrate GNS3 with VMware Workstation

 Ping from Virtual Machine to the Router

-As you can see, both virtual machines were able to ping the Cisco Router successfully.
+As a result, as you can see, both virtual PCs can ping the Router without any issues.

 Ping from VM to the Router